EquipeTim/WattElse_EQL_Projet2/README.md

 }

 ## TRANSACTIONS
-8.1 Reserva a charging station\
+8.1 Reserve a charging station\
 Reservation is refused if no payment method is provided "idUserBankAccount" or "idUserBankCard" /transaction/reservation\
 POST\